yuvapoojary/ra-reference-list/Readme.md

 # ReferenceList

-For displaying the related resources in the `Show` component.
+For displaying the related resources in the `Show` component in addition to create, edit and delete records.

 ## Installation